silveiratcl/profile-rest-api/README.md

 ### Setting up the DataBase

+### Creating Serializers

+Serializer is a feature in django framework that allows you convert data inputs into python objects and vice-versa.
+Is similar to django forms when you define de inputs for your api.

+Receive de content posted into the api.

+## APIView and ViewSet

 ### Api Views

 1. APIview
-    Describe logic to make API endpoint
+Describes the logic to make API endpoint.

-API view allows to use the standar HTTP methods for functions.
+APIviews allows to use the standar HTTP methods for functions.
 + get - return one or more itens
 + post - create an item
 + put - update an item
 + patch - partially update an item

 APIviews give the most control over the logic:
-+ perfect for imprementing complex logic
++ perfect for implementing complex logic
 + Calling other APIs
 + Working with local files

 When to use APIviews:
-+ Nees full control over the logic
++ Needs full control over the logic
-+ Porcessing file and rendering a sychronous response
++ Processing file and rendering a sychronous response
-+ You are calling other APIs/servieces
++ You are calling other APIs/services
 + Acessing local files or data

 ### Create the first API View